hoshinohikari/keras-yolo3/README.md

 ## Introduction

 A Keras implementation of YOLOv3 (Tensorflow backend) inspired by [allanzelener/YAD2K](https://github.com/allanzelener/YAD2K).
+Rewriting based on the [original project](https://github.com/qqwweee/keras-yolo3)

+## Todo
+1. Based on Python 2
+2. Complete replacement of PIL by OpenCV

 ---